andrewblais/OpenAndAlign/README.md

 ### Future Updates

+- Add Tkinter GUI to manage the whole thing!

 - Improve 'Night Light' method to be more universal and modular for other use cases.

 - Provide functionality to utilize across Linux and Mac as well.